Hungarian verbs: Verb particles /prefixes (igekötők)

 Hungarian verbs can have verb particles or prefixes, similar to phrasal verbs in English.
 The most common ones are meg- (perfective, but some other ones, too, can take this function), fel- ("up"), le- ("down"/"off"), be- ("in"), ki- ("out"), el- ("away"), vissza- ("back"), át- ("over"/"through"), oda- ("there"), ide- ("here"), össze- ("together"), szét- ("apart"), "rá-" ("on top").

-The above meanings are the literal meanings, but they all can have figurative, idiomatic meanings.
-Examples of literal meanings for the verb ír ("write"): leír ("write down"), beír ("write into") as opposed to the non-literal meanings: leír ("declare as useless", cf "write off"), beír ("give a written warning [to a schoolchild]").
-Different prefixes can express subtle differences (e.g. meghízik "get fat" vs. elhízik "get obese", literally "fatten away") as well as independent concepts (e.g. rúg "kick", kirúg "fire somebody", berúg "get drunk").
-They often serve to change the verb into perfective (along with other factors).
+These can produce literal or figurative, idiomatic meanings.
+For example ír ("write"), leír ("write down"), beír ("write into") can figuratively mean: leír ("declare as useless, write off"), beír ("write up a reprimand [to a schoolchild]"); also rúg ("kick"), kirúg ("fire somebody, kick out"), berúg ("get drunk").
+Prefixes can express subtle differences: e.g. meghízik "get fat" vs. elhízik "get obese", literally "fatten away")They often serve to change the verb into perfective (along with other factors).

 When the particle precedes the verb without any other inserted word, they are used as one word, e.g. Leírja ("He writes it down").
-Syntactically, the particle may go behind the verb for various reasons.
-It may occur due to a stressed part in the sentence (the focus), e.g. Ő írja le ("It's him who writes it down") or a negation, e.g. Nem írja le ("He doesn't write it down").
-The inverted order is also used in the imperative, e.g. Írja le! ("Write it down!").
-Finally, it may also refer to continuity, like Lement a lépcsőn ("He went down the stairs") vs. Ment le a lépcsőn ("He was going down the stairs").
+The particle may instead follow the verb for various syntactic reasons.
+It may be displaced from the leading position by a stressed element of the sentence (the focus), e.g. Ő írja le ("It's him who writes it down") or a negation, e.g. Nem írja le ("He doesn't write it down"), or in the imperative mood, e.g. Írjad le! ("Write it down!").
+Finally, it may also indicate continuity, e.g. Lement a lépcsőn ("He went down the stairs") vs. Ment le a lépcsőn ("He was going down the stairs").

-If the verb with the particle is in the infinitive, the finite verb will be wedged between them, e.g. Le akarja írni ("He wants to write it down") or Le tudja írni ("He can write it down").
+If the verb is in the infinitive, the finite verb is placed between them, e.g. Le akarja írni ("He wants to write it down") or Le tudja írni ("He can write it down").

-The particle may considerably affect the case of the complement: for example, the verb kezd ("start something") can take several different verb particles, all expressing the same concept (with minor differences), but their complement differs depending on the particle:
+The particle may considerably affect the case of the complement: for example, the verb kezd ("start something") can be modified by several different verb particles, but their complement (indirect object) agrees with the particle: